Row-level security (RLS)

 Who Section

 In the Who section, you assign Row-level access by creating a new Dynamic Group or selecting an existing one.
-You can evaluate multiple Dynamic Groups within a single Row Access Policy, enabling centralized and flexible access control logic.
+You can evaluate multiple Dynamic Groups (OR relationship between them) within a single Row Access Policy, enabling centralized and flexible access control logic.

 Define a new Dynamic Group using the available vendor identity functions to grant access based on user identity parameters.